 Assorted glasses.
 I think we have between a dozen and sixteen glasses.
 All with your name on them. $7 for all Two plastic gallon pitchers. $5 for both

 A set of six of each.
 Plain but usable.
-You can't ask for much more than that. $10 for allcooking in the kitchen
+You can't ask for much more than that. $10 for all

 When we moved to Colombia, I packed a few of my favorite pots and pans, a baking sheet and cooling rack, and cooking utensils such as measuring spoons and cups, a mixer, favorite spoons and spatulas, and a garlic press.
 I suggest you do the same if you really enjoy cooking or baking.